DoggyCraft/To-Do/Tech-Help.md

 # Tech Help
-If you need tech help.
-Write a question in here and the tech people will try to answer it as best as they can.
+If you need tech help, write a question in here and the tech people will try to answer it as best as they can.

 ---